Risks of AI Scientists: Prioritizing Safeguarding Over Autonomy: Proposition

 \subsection{Agent Regulation and Environmental Feedback}

-Understanding and interpreting environmental feedback is critical for scientific agents to operate safely.
-Such feedback includes various factors, such as the physical world, societal laws, and developments within a scientific system.
+Understanding and interpreting environmental feedback is critical for \nc{AI scientists} to operate safely.
+Such feedback includes various factors, such as the physical world, societal laws, and developments within the scientific system.

-\textbf{Simulated Environment for Result Anticipation:} Scientific agents can significantly benefit from training and operating within simulated environments designed specifically to mimic real-world conditions and outcomes.
+\textbf{Simulated Environment for Result Anticipation:} \nc{AI scientists} can significantly benefit from training and operating within simulated environments designed specifically to mimic real-world conditions and outcomes.
 This process allows the model to gauge the potential implications of certain actions or sequences of actions without causing real harm.
-For example, in a simulated biology lab, the autonomous agent can experiment and learn that improper handling of biohazardous material can lead to environmental contamination.
-Through trials within the simulation, the model can understand that specific actions or procedural deviations may lead to dangerous situations, helping establish a safety-first operating principle.
+For example, in a simulated biology lab, an autonomous agent can experiment and learn that improper handling of biohazardous material can lead to environmental contamination.
+Through trials within the simulation, the model can understand that specific actions or procedural deviations may lead to dangerous situations, helping to establish a safety-first operating principle.